Critlist/witskit/README.md

 ---

-Made by someone who got tired of writing one-off decode tools.
+Made by someone who got bored and wanted a tool to create a diferent approach to WITS data transfer.
 If you work with WITS data, WitsKit's here to make your life less painful.